oliverroick/Leaflet.Deflate/README.md

 ### Custom markers

-You can change the appearance of markers representing deflated features either by providing a [marker options object](http://leafletjs.com/reference-1.3.0.html#marker-option) of a function that returns a marker options object.
-Usually providing a marker options objects is sufficient for most use cases, you would typically choose to provide a function if you want to base to marker appearance on the feature's properties.
+You can change the appearance of markers representing deflated features either by providing a [marker-options object](http://leafletjs.com/reference-1.3.0.html#marker-option) or a function that returns a marker-options object.
+Providing a marker-options object is usually sufficient, you would typically choose to provide a function if you want to base to marker appearance on the feature's properties.

 Provide the object or function to the `markerOption` property when initializing `L.deflate`.